-To coordinate the process of application for this goal a steering group was set up.
-The Cardiff Fairtrade Steering group had its first meeting in November 2002 with representatives from Cardiff Council, Fair Do’s Ltd, Oxfam Cymru, CAFOD, Tearfund, Christian Aid, Café Europa and CYTÛN attending.
+A steering group coordinated the process of application.
+The Cardiff Fairtrade Steering group had its first meeting in November 2002.
+Representatives from Cardiff Council, Fair Do’s Ltd, Oxfam Cymru, CAFOD, Tearfund, Christian Aid, Café Europa and CYTÛN attended the meeting.
 The Wales and Borders Co-op group and the Cardiff Fair Trade Forum joined the Steering group in September 2003.

-The council had already shown interest in Fairtrade by funding research, printing and distribution of a Cardiff Fairtrade Directory through the Small Environmental Grants fund in 2002.
+The council was already interested in Fairtrade as it funded the research, printing and distribution of a Cardiff Fair Trade Directory through the Small Environmental Grants fund in 2002.
 The Cardiff Fair Trade Guide was launched in Fairtrade Fortnight 2003.
 With this support, the council were keen to pass a resolution supporting Fairtrade.
-This process involved several Cabinet Member Briefings, discussions with Council services, Cabinet reports with analysis of the legal and catering implications, a Cabinet resolution, lots of negotiation and a full Council resolution.
-The initial Cabinet Member briefing was introduced to the Council in January 2003, with the final proposal going for Vote in the full Council in January 2004.
+This process involved Cabinet Member Briefings, discussions with Council services, Cabinet reports with analysis of the legal and catering implications, a Cabinet resolution, lots of negotiation and a full Council resolution.
+The initial Cabinet Member briefing was introduced to the Council in January 2003.
+The final proposal going for Vote in the full Council in January 2004.

-After a few years of negotiation and hard-work from all the partners involved, the Fairtrade Cardiff Steering Group was finally ready to fill and send off the application for Cardiff to gain Fairtrade status.
+After a few years of negotiation and hard-work from everyone, the Fair Trade Cardiff Steering Group was finally ready to fill and send off the application for Cardiff to gain Fairtrade status.

-Therefore, it was on 1st March 2004, the first day of Fairtrade Fortnight and St. David’s day, that Cardiff gained Fairtrade status, the first capital city to gain Fairtrade status in the world.
+Therefore, Cardiff gained Fairtrade status on 1st March 2004, the first day of Fairtrade Fortnight and St. David’s day.
+Cardiff, the first capital city to gain Fairtrade status in the world.